NuGet/NuGetDocs/NuGet.Docs/Create/Nuspec-Reference.md

 ### ContentFiles with Visual Studio 2015 Update 1 and later

 In order to provide a better experience and clearer definition of what files should be included in a project, the new contentFiles element has been introduced to the nuspec.
 These files are designed to be immutable, and should not be modified by developers who install the package.
+This feature only applies to projects that are managed by project.json configuration files.

 The contentFiles element contains a collection of files elements that define a mask of files and how those files should be references by a project.
 The files elements reference a location inside of the NuGet package whose content could be placed there by either packaging the files directly on disk or by using a `<files>` element as demonstrated above.